NeuroJSON/jnifti/JNIfTI_specification.md

 from JSON and UBJSON syntax.

-### JNifTi specification overview
+### JNIfTI specification overview

-JNifTi is an extensible framework to store neuroimaging data and time series using the JData representations, with a syntax compatible to the widely used JSON and UBJSON file formats.
-JNifTi specifically addresses the current limitations of the NIFTI formats, permitting flexible and rich metadata support, fast and efficient storage of typed numerical array data, as well as capabilities of recording additional array or non-array formed auxiliary
+JNIfTI is an extensible framework to store neuroimaging data and time series using the JData representations, with a syntax compatible to the widely used JSON and UBJSON file formats.
+JNIfTI specifically addresses the current limitations of the NIFTI formats, permitting flexible and rich metadata support, fast and efficient storage of typed numerical array data, as well as capabilities of recording additional array or non-array formed auxiliary